GrahamDumpleton-abandoned/mod_wsgi-docs/application-issues/index.rst

-The technical reasons for the limitations in the use of the "pickle" module in conjunction with WSGI application script files are further discussed in the document :doc:`IssuesWithPickleModule`.
-Note that the limitations do not apply to standard Python modules and packages imported from within a WSGI application script file from directories on the standard Python module search path.
+The technical reasons for the limitations in the use of the "pickle" module in conjunction with WSGI application script files are further discussed in the document :doc:`issues with pickle module
+<../application-issues/pickle-module>`.
+Note that the limitations do
+not apply to standard Python modules and packages imported from within a WSGI application script file from directories on the standard Python module search path.